-‘Dancing With the Stars’ Cast Reacts As Karina Smirnoff Posts Name & First Photo Of Her Newborn Baby boy
+‘Dancing With the Stars’ Cast Reacts As Karina Smirnoff Posts Name & First Photo Of Her Newborn Baby Boy

 “Congrats beautiful mama!!!!!!” added pro dancer Lindsay Arnold.
 “So happy for you!!”

-While Karina did not initially reveal the name of her baby’s fathers, a few of her Dancing with the Stars co-stars did so in their messages.
+While Karina did not initially reveal the name of her baby’s father, a few of her Dancing with the Stars co-stars did so in their messages.

 “Congratulations to you and Justinas Karinochka!” wrote dancer Gleb Savchenko.